VictorTaelin/Interaction-Calculus/IC.md

 words, `λx. !&0{x0,x1}=x; &0{x0,x1}` and `!&0{x0,x1}=x; λx. &0{x0,x1}` are both
 valid, and stored identically on memory.
 As such, the only way to access a Col Node is via its bound variables, CO0 and CO1.

-Note that there is no SUC term.
-Instead, we represent SUC as a CAL with a max label, pointing to a Suc Node.

 Before the collapse, the Col Node stores just the collapsed value (no body).
 After a collapse is triggered (when we access it via a CO0 or CO1 vars), the